 - NX = Net exports = export – import

 One of the main examples I like to picture is the increasing GDP per capita of countries like India, where even a few more Rupees in their pockets represent a massive amount of disposable income for consumption, which is translated in sales increases of virtually anything you sell.

 Let’s take a look at this beautiful chart that I took from We Are Social:

-In North America, Western Europe and even Central and South America, the population living in rural areas is in average 20%.
-Just in India, the people living outside of the big cities and metro areas is around 70%.
+In North America, Western Europe, and even Central and South America, the population living in rural areas is on average 20%.
+Just in India, the number of people living outside of the big cities and metro areas is around 70%.

 It is nothing new, of course, that all of the most economically powerful nations in the world are doing business here since many years ago in strategic sectors like retail, telecom, infrastructure, etc. But I want to stress the fact that those opportunities are as well converted into low hanging fruits for entrepreneurs and small investors.